demian85/ebank-cli/README.md

-# Online banking CLI tool
+# Extensible online banking CLI tool

 This CLI is extensible and allows you to interact with online banking sites in general.
 Check below for implemented services and examples.